Jony635/Automated-Builds-with-Appveyor/docs/publishing_files.md

 ### [Appveyor.yml](https://www.appveyor.com/docs/appveyor-yml/)
 is a file that has to be in the root of our repository and contains all instructions Appveyor will do before, during or after the build process.
+Obtain it from YourProject=>Settings=>Export YAML, and this will contain all the settings you have established.
 You can become really crazy with this feature, which has a lot of utilities you can made use.
 Here I will show you how to build a zip file from multiple files in different locations of Appveyor server.

 In your Appveyorproject->Settings->Environment->CloneDirectory field will be detailed the address where Appveyor will clone and build your project.
 By default it is c:\projects\nameofyourproject.
 You can access to that address by %APPVEYOR_BUILD_FOLDER% Appveyor variable. <br> <br>